 The area is packed with three, four and five star hotels, and with a few excellent Bed and Breakfasts.
 Except for venturing out to Schonbrunn Palace, you are unlikely to be in need of public transport, as all major sites are within walking distance.
 Get customer reviews and best deals for hotels and BandB’s near St Stephens Cathedral.

-go to Vienna city Centre – Old Town Vienna Routes And Map
+visit Vienna city Centre – Old Town Vienna Routes And Map

 go to Vienna Attractions – Native Advice of Tourist Attractions

-go to Vienna Concerts – Quality Music Events In My Hometown
+explore more Vienna Concerts – Quality Music Events In My Hometown

-go to booking Vienna Opera tickets – A Native’s Guide
+find out about the best way of booking Vienna Opera tickets – A Native’s Guide

 go to Spanish Riding School Vienna – Video, Shows and Tickets